Scarlett Johansson: Public image

 Some media and fans call Johansson "ScarJo", which she finds lazy, flippant, and insulting.
-She has no social media profiles, and does not wish to "continuously share details of my everyday life".
+She has no social media profiles and does not wish to "continuously share details of my everyday life".
 Johansson ranks highly in various beauty listings.
 Maxim included her in their Hot 100 list from 2006 to 2014.
 She has been named "Sexiest Woman Alive" twice by Esquire (2006 and 2013) and has been included in similar listings by Playboy (2007), Men's Health (2011), and FHM (since 2005).
 She was named GQs Babe of the Year in 2010.
 In 2022, Johansson founded the plant-based skincare line, The Outset, with Kate Foster.

 Johansson was invited to join the Academy of Motion Picture Arts and Sciences in June 2004.
-In 2006, she appeared on Forbes Celebrity 100 list and again in 2014, 2015, 2018 and 2019.
+In 2006, she appeared on Forbes Celebrity 100 list and again in 2014, 2015, 2018, and 2019.
 She received a star on the Hollywood Walk of Fame in May 2012.
 In 2021 and 2025, she appeared on the Time 100, Times annual list of the 100 most influential people in the world.
 Johansson was included on Forbes annual list of the world's highest-paid actresses from 2014 to 2016, with respective earnings of $17 million, $35.5 million, and $25 million.
 She would later top the list in 2018 and 2019, with earnings of $40.5 million and $56 million, respectively.
 She was the highest-grossing actor of 2016, with a total of $1.2 billion.
 IndieWire credited her for taking on risky roles, such as in Her and Under the Skin, instead of simply appearing in blockbuster after blockbuster.
-As of October 2025, her films have grossed over billion in North America and over billion worldwide, making Johansson the highest-grossing box-office leading actor of all time both domestically and worldwide.
+As of January 2026, her films have grossed over billion in North America and over billion worldwide, making Johansson the highest-grossing box-office leading actor of all time domestically and the second highest-grossing actor worldwide, behind Zoe Saldaña.
 Madame Tussauds New York museum unveiled a wax statue of her in 2015.

 Johansson has appeared in advertising campaigns for Calvin Klein, Dolce & Gabbana, L'Oréal, and Louis Vuitton and has represented the Spanish brand Mango since 2009.
 She was the first Hollywood celebrity to represent a champagne producer, appearing in advertisements for Moët & Chandon.
 In January 2014, the Israeli company SodaStream, which makes home-carbonation products, hired Johansson as its first global brand ambassador, a relationship that commenced with a television commercial during Super Bowl XLVIII on February 2, 2014.
 This created some controversy, as SodaStream at that time operated a plant in Israeli-occupied territory in the West Bank.
 In May 2024, Johansson criticized OpenAI for releasing a chatbot with a voice that resembled her own, after she declined to formally work with the company to provide her voice for the app.